mauritssilvis/darts/cli/java/README.md

 |       |  T7 | 1 |
 ```

+By default, the `darts checkouts` subcommand does not impose restrictions on the first dart and, thus, assumes an any-in game.
+The check-in mode can, however, be set to `any`, `master` and `double`.

+For example, to find the 501-point checkouts of a double-in, double-out darts game, run the following command:

 ```shell
 darts checkouts -i double 501 501
 ```

+The resulting (truncated) table shows there are 574 nine-dart checkouts in such a game:

 ```markdown
 | Score |   1 |   2 |   3 |   4 |   5 |   6 |   7 |   8 |   9 |   # |